 This is a real problem, since many SAR are also found on large tracts of private or provincial (crown) land, and habitat loss and degradation are key threats to many of them.
 The consequence is that SARA only targets a small fraction of SAR’s CH.
 When you also throw in the fact that the habitat suitability for SAR of Canada’s protected area network is likely to decline over time because of climate change-related impacts (eg. shifts in temperature and precipitation trends, higher susceptibility to pests and pathogens, etc.), the challenge becomes even more urgent.

 (Credit: N. Dean)

 With SARA rapidly approaching its 15th anniversary, it’s a natural time for all parties to take stock of how we are doing and what opportunities there are to improve.
-That’s why Sustainable Prosperity (SP) and the University of Ottawa’s Institute of the Environment (IE), with an advisory committee and financial support drawn from the SCHAD Foundation, Earth Rangers, and the Forest Products Association of Canada, has recently launched a study to understand the key challenges to SAR recovery work across Canada and to explore opportunities for improving our track record.
-We will be drawing on leading research from Canada, the US, and elsewhere, as well as surveying and engaging a broad range of experts from academia, Governments, industry, indigenous groups and non-governmental organizations (NGOs).
+That’s why Smart Prosperity Institute and the University of Ottawa’s Institute of the Environment (IE), with an advisory committee and financial support drawn from the SCHAD Foundation, Earth Rangers, and the Forest Products Association of Canada, has recently launched a study to understand the key challenges to SAR recovery work across Canada and to explore opportunities for improving our track record.
+We will be drawing on leading research from Canada, the US, and elsewhere, as well as surveying and engaging a broad range of experts from academia, Governments, industry, Indigenous groups and non-governmental organizations (NGOs).
 With an eye to maximizing the impact of available SAR funding, key questions we’ll be asking include: